sunningilyA7/sunningilyA7.github.io/_pages/about.md

 # 💻 Internships
 - *Jul 2018 - Sep 2018*, China Minsheng Banking Corp., Ltd., Internship, Shanghai, China
 **Bank Management Trainee, Shanghai Branch**
-- Researched future development directions for commercial bank operations management, focusing on the application of big data and artificial intelligence as well as strategies for managing internet financial risks.
-Compiled the findings into an analytical report and delivered a PowerPoint presentation.
-- Assisted the Operations Management Department in financial management, reconciliation, and advisory matters.
-Communicated with financial managers from enterprises of various sizes to help complete annual corporate reconciliations.
-- Supported the Risk Management Department by analyzing operational and systemic risks in banking operations management.

 - *Jan 2018 - Feb 2018*, AIA, Finance Intern, Hong Kong
 **2018 Paramount Financial Program in Hong Kong**
-- Participated in investment training, mock interviews, and career development sessions.
-- Gained insights from prominent investment bankers.
-- Learned quantitative finance concepts.

 - *Jun 2016 - Sep 2016*, Dunhong Capital Management, Internship, Shanghai, China
 **Fund Assistant**
-- Interned at a venture capital firm focused on cultural and media industries, working with a management team that has extensive investment experience.
-- Drafted and organized investment-related documents, participated in due diligence processes and decision-making meetings.
-- Received training on private equity risk management, as well as legal and regulatory compliance for GPs, LPs, and fund managers.
-- Gained hands-on experience with internal fund management practices, asset management operations, and product transactions.

 - *Jul 2015 - Sep 2015*, Nanjing Securities Co., Ltd., Summer Internship, Zhenjiang, Jiangsu, China
 **Trader Assistant**
-- Used the company’s stock operation system, provided client account services, and assisted customers in opening accounts.
-- Supported the risk control manager in monitoring compliance for customer accounts.
-- Developed communication skills through client interactions, gained foundational knowledge of stocks and securities, and acquired a deeper understanding of securities company operations.